Christof/vim_tips/vim_tips.md

 | `zw`    | Remove current word from spell file          |
 | `zug`   | Revert `zg` or `zw` command for current word |

+The default spell checking language is English (`en`).
+This can be changed with the `spelllang` option, which is specific to a buffer.
+The default `en` supports different variants of English and permits the different spellings.
+This can be narrowed down by setting it to `en_us`.
+More details can be found under `:h spell-remarks`.
+If the option is set to a language which is not available locally, downloading of the language file is offered automatically.
+When adding words with `zg` they are put into the default spellfile.
+Vim supports multiple spellfiles, which can be handy for organizing different groups of words.
+For example a file containing Vim jargon can separate Vim commands from normal text.
+To add a spellfile use `set spellfile+=/path/to/spellfile.utf-8.add`.
+Now the file which should store the new word is given by prepending the command with the number: `2zg` would add it to the new spellfile if only one was previously set.